weaveworld/Weaveworld/demo/simple-todo/README.md

 2. `w$list(el)`: getting the outer iterated list for the element.
 3.  `this`: accessing the current data.
 4. `list.splice(list.indexOf(this),1)`: removing the element from the array.
-5. The `var list=w$list(el); list.splice(list.indexOf(this),1)` line can be replaced by a "- weaving", that is `w$weave(el,'-')`.
+5. The `var list=w$list(el); list.splice(list.indexOf(this),1)` line can be replaced by a "- weaving": `w$weave(el,'-')`, which removes the data bond to the HTML element from an outer list data.

-Refreshing the page in a browser, and clicking to the '-' button, the item will be removed, and furthermore, because of the two-way data-binding, the counter is also updated.
+Refreshing the page in a browser, and clicking on the '-' button, the item will be removed, and furthermore, because of the two-way data-binding, the counter is also updated.

-We can add another type-handler (this is not an assignment but a type-handler registration):
+We can add another type-handler (type-handler registration uses the format of an assignment):

 ```js
 W$TYPE={ $name:'TodoList',